Rehabilitative Services...Getting You Back to Better Health!

-CPMC Rehabilitative Services has two outpatient locations to give you convenient and comprehensive care.
+CPMC Rehabilitative Services has three outpatient locations to give you convenient and comprehensive care.
 You may schedule appointments by stopping in at one of our clinics, or calling the office nearest you.

 Cabinet Peaks' Rehabilitative Services can help you with: